Car Accident Solicitors and Car Crash Injury Lawyers

 Tiredness can have a significant negative impact on a driver’s awareness and reactions.
 According to police incident records, tiredness is a contributory factor in 2% of all road traffic accidents.
 However, some studies suggest that fatigue is a factor in up to 20% of accidents on the road.

-Crashes caused by driver fatigue are approximately 50% more likely to result in serious or even fatal injuries.
+Crashes caused by driver fatigue are approximately 50% more likely to result in serious injuries or death.
 This is because they tend to be high-speed impacts because a driver who has fallen asleep is unable to swerve or brake to avoid or reduce the force of the impact.

 Sadly, many drivers choose to ignore speed limits on roads across the UK – putting other road users at risk.
 And the faster the vehicle is travelling, the less time the driver has to react to prevent an accident and the greater the force of the impact.